tarantool/go-tarantool/README.md

 * The `connection_pool` subpackage has been renamed to `pool`.
 * The type `PoolOpts` has been renamed to `Opts`.
 * `pool.Connect` now accepts context as first argument, which user may cancel in process.
 If it is canceled in progress, an error will be returned.
   All created connections will be closed.
 * `pool.Add` now accepts context as first argument, which user may cancel in process.
+* Now you need to pass `map[string]Dialer` to the `pool.Connect` as the second argument, instead of a list of addresses.
+Each dialer is associated with a unique string ID, which allows them to be distinguished.
+* `pool.GetPoolInfo` has been renamed to `pool.GetInfo`.
+Return type has been changed to `map[string]ConnectionInfo`.

 #### crud package